SWC-Advanced-Microscopy/BakingTray/readme.md

 ### Getting started ###
+The software has been tested on MATLAB R2019b to R2021a.
+It runs on ScanImage 5.6.x and Basic 2020 and 2021.
-See the documentation at [bakingtray.mouse.vision](https://bakingtray.mouse.vision) Please do get in touch if use the software: especially if you are publishing with it!
+See the documentation at [bakingtray.mouse.vision](https://bakingtray.mouse.vision)

+Please do get in touch if use the software: especially if you are publishing with it!